Table of Contents

 Compact snapshotCrop from same picture

 What's wrong with this picture?
 On the plus side, it captures a lot of smiles and has a sense of motion.
-On the minus side are some serious technical and artistic problems:
+On the minus side are some technical and artistic problems:

 2: Basic Photo Editing